 The Wilesco "Old Smoky" steam roller goes back several decades and hasn't changed much in that time.
-I have been advised that this example at about 1977-8, based mainly on the rather mutilated label on the rear of the bunker, but with a few other clues like the handles on the burner tray, throttle and whistle.
+I have been advised that this example is about 1977-8, based mainly on the rather mutilated label on the rear of the bunker, but with a few other clues like the handles on the burner tray, throttle and whistle.
 The model is now called D365 but I think was probably known as the D36 at the time this one was made, or just as "Old Smoky".
 I'm not sure when the changes came in.

 The Wilesco roller has many enhancements compared with, say, the Mamod equivalent; some cosmetic and some functional.
-Things like the double acting "piston" valved cylinder and geared drive give the engine a much more realistic running speed (but still too fast for scale accuracy!)
-The steering is through a chain, similar to the real thing.
+Things like the double acting "piston" valved cylinder and geared drive give the engine a much more realistic running speed (but still too fast for scale accuracy) The steering is through a chain, similar to the real thing.
 Pressed steel parts like the front fork and smokebox look a bit more realistic than the Mamod, but are more prone to damage because of the thinner material.
 The wheel spokes are an exception in that the Mamod die-cast spokes look much better.

 The burner is a standard Wilesco Esbit fueled type fitted under the rear end of the boiler.
 The boiler is approx 165mm long x 45mm diameter.
 It's not easy to measure because it's enclosed in an outer covering.
 At the rear end is a typical Wilesco round water level sight glass; somewhat obscured by the dummy bunker, which is not removable.
 Also fitted are safety valve, throttle and whistle, all pretty standard Wilesco style.